Mr. & Mrs. Smith (2005 film): Mr. & Mrs. Smith: Original Motion Picture Score

-Release
+Reception

 Box office

 Mr. & Mrs. Smith opened on June 10, 2005, in the United States and Canada in 3,424 theaters.
 The film ranked at the top in its opening weekend, accumulating $50,342,878.
 Mr. & Mrs. Smith went on to gross $186,336,279 in North America and had a worldwide total of $478,207,520.
 It was the highest-grossing film for both superstars Brad Pitt and Angelina Jolie, but was later surpassed by World War Z for Pitt and Maleficent for Jolie.

 Critical response

 Review aggregation website Rotten Tomatoes gave Mr. & Mrs. Smith an approval rating of 60% based on 212 reviews, with an average score of 6.10/10.
 The site's critics consensus reads, "Although this action-romance suffers from weak writing and one too many explosions, the chemistry generated by onscreen couple Pitt and Jolie is palpable enough to make this a thoroughly enjoyable summer action flick."
 At Metacritic, which assigns a normalized rating out to reviews from mainstream critics, the film has received a rating average of 55 out of 100, based on 41 critics, which indicated "mixed or average reviews".
 Audiences surveyed by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 Simon Braund of Empire gave the film a positive review, describing it as "a full-on action flick, subversive rom-com and weapons-grade star vehicle that's drenched in Tinseltown glitz, from a director who knows how to put the money on the screen while his tongue's firmly in his cheek".
 Daniel Saney of Digital Spy gave 4/5 stars, saying "Its ideas are often borrowed, and it's hardly deep and meaningful, but it's a fantastically fun film".
 Roger Ebert of the Chicago Sun-Times gave 3/4 stars and praised the chemistry between the lead actors, saying "What makes the movie work is that Pitt and Jolie have fun together on the screen and they're able to find a rhythm that allows them to be understated and amused even during the most alarming developments".
 In a negative review, Mick LaSalle of San Francisco Chronicle described the film as "awful" and stated that "The tiny smidgen of cleverness on display here is contained entirely in the premise.
 The follow-through is nonexistent".

 In 2025, The Hollywood Reporter listed Mr. & Mrs. Smith as having the best stunts of 2005.